Writing as healing: how writing can improve your well-being (Infographic)

 In this form of writing, you start by revisiting the episode that caused trauma and write about it – this can be considered as breaking the silence.

-The overall process helps you revisit your story, realize what’s done is in the past and helps you create a path towards a better future.
+The overall process helps you revisit your story, recognise what’s done is in the past, and helps you create a path towards a better future.

-In fact, as per a study, HIV patients who took up writing produced higher CD4 lymphocyte cell counts – a cell responsible for restoring balance in the immune system.
+In a small pilot study, HIV patients who took up expressive writing produced higher CD4 lymphocyte counts – cells that play a key role in supporting immune function.

 Reflecting On Daily Proceedings

-Keeping a daily journal can have a positive impact on one’s life – just take note of all your daily actions and go through them later.
+Keeping a daily journal can have a positive impact on one’s life – just take note of your daily experiences and reflect on them later.

 Show Gratitude Towards People In Your Life

-Gratitude journaling is another way to elevate self–realization by considering all the blessings in your life.
+Gratitude journaling is another way to deepen self-awareness by considering the positives in your life.

-With this form of writing, you can also show appreciation for the people who matter and how there will be a void in your life without them.
+With this form of writing, you can also show appreciation for the people who matter and reflect on the difference they make in your life.

 A Poetic Approach

-Poetry writing is an excellent way for creative people to vent their feelings and emotions.
+Poetry writing is an excellent way to vent feelings and emotions in a creative form.

-A few words can portray a powerful image which can be used to realize our innermost thoughts, feelings and emotions in a philosophical way.
+A few carefully chosen words can portray a powerful image and help surface innermost thoughts and emotions in a philosophical way.

-Writing as a therapeutic approach cleanses your mind from dark and depressing thoughts, and raises your confidence.
+Writing as a therapeutic practice can help clear your mind of dark and depressing thoughts and build your confidence over time.

-As such, it not only has an impact on your physical and mental state, but it can also encourage self-reflection, critical thinking and creativity.
-Ultimately, it can lead to a sense of empowerment and control over your life.
+Beyond its impact on mental state, it can also encourage self-reflection, critical thinking and creativity – and, for many people, lead to a greater sense of empowerment and control over their lives.